ProfessionalWiki/AutomatedValues/README.md

 ## Release notes

 ### Version 1.0.0 - TBD

-Initial release for Wikibase 1.35+ with these features:
+Initial release for Wikibase 1.35 - 1.37 with these features:

-*
+* Ability to build labels and aliases using segmented templates
+* Ability to use both Statement Main Values and Qualifier values
+* Ability to restrict application of Rules to Entities with specific String or EntityId values for a given Property
+* Ability to define Rules on-wiki via the MediaWiki:AutomatedValues page

 [Professional.Wiki]: https://professional.wiki
 [Wikibase]: https://wikibase.consulting/what-is-wikibase/